orpcy/react-book-finder/README.md

 **Technologies Used**

-React: Frontend library used to build the user interface.
+React: Front-end library used to build the user interface.
 Axios: Promise-based HTTP client for making API requests.
 Google Books API: Provides the data for the books.
 React-Router: Handles navigation within the application.